cleifwork/GAUTOCHARGER/README.md

 ### 1. SHOULD HAVE A WINDOWS LAPTOP
 > [!NOTE]
 > Tested using Windows 10 and Windows 11

+- **Some pre-requisites (is a must)**
+    1. Laptop and Smartplug must be connected to the same network
+    2. Smartplug's IP must be STATIC

 - [Install python](https://www.python.org/downloads/) (recommended version: _**python-3.11.4**_)
 > [!NOTE]